serzhshakur/sanitarr/readme.md

 # Sanitarr

-Sanitarr is a tool designed to clean up your media library by integrating with the **\*arr** stack: Radarr, Sonarr, Jellyfin, and download client of your choice (currently only qBittorrent and Deluge are supported).
+Sanitarr is a tool designed to clean up your media library by integrating with the **\*arr** stack: Radarr, Sonarr, Jellyfin, and multiple download clients of your choice (currently only qBittorrent and Deluge are supported).
 It helps you manage and maintain your media collection by removing fully watched items, thereby reducing the size of your collection on the disk.

 ## Features

-- Integrates with Radarr, Sonarr, Jellyfin, and a number of torrent clients (Qbittorrent or Deluge);
+- Integrates with Servarr stack (Radarr, Sonarr, Jellyfin) and a number of torrent clients;
+- Supports multiple concurrently running torrent clients;
 - Cleans up movies and series based on your configuration;
 - Supports custom tags to keep specific files;
 - Provides logging and error handling;